 As the coronavirus continues to progress (hopefully) towards a conclusion, many people have questions about their family law related matters.
-Living under family court orders can be difficult enough as it is without pandemic swirling in the background.
-Now you and people just like you are struggling to figure out how the new rules of social distancing, job transitions, restrictions on travel (at least air travel) and the logistical problems that are associated with visitation and possession will interact with their parenting.
+Living under family court orders can be difficult enough without a pandemic swirling in the background.
+Now you and people just like you are struggling to figure out how the new rules of social distancing, job transitions, restrictions on travel (at least air travel), and the logistical problems associated with visitation and possession will interact with their parenting.

 In today’s blog post from the Law Office of Bryan Fagan, we will discuss this topic with you all.
-I think it makes a lot of sense to go over many common scenarios in hopes that at least one of them relates to a situation that involves questions that you may have.
-If at the end of today’s blog post you still have questions then I would recommend that you contact the Law Office of Bryan Fagan.
-Our attorneys are standing by to assist you in a free of charge phone call or video conference.
+I think it makes a lot of sense to go over many common scenarios hoping that at least one of them relates to a situation that involves questions that you may have.
+If you still have questions at the end of today’s blog post, then I would recommend that you contact the Law Office of Bryan Fagan.
+Our attorneys are standing by to assist you in a free charge phone call or video conference.

 What rules are in effect currently regarding possession and visitation of a child?

-With the governor lifting stay at home orders, businesses opening back up and life getting more normal as the days go by, you need to know that your court orders are what will govern your possession and visitation exchanges with your ex-spouse.
-I would recommend that you re-read your current court orders as many times as it takes to learn what your responsibilities are and what those of your ex-spouse are.
-That way there won’t be as much of an opportunity for misunderstandings.
+With the governor lifting stay at home orders, businesses opening back up, and life getting more normal as the days go by, you need to know that your court orders are what will govern your possession and visitation exchanges with your ex-spouse.
+I would recommend that you re-read your current court orders as many times as it takes to learn your responsibilities and what those of your ex-spouse is.
+That way, there won’t be as much of an opportunity for misunderstandings.

-This means that if all else fails then you need to go by the court order.
-As always, I would tell you that if you and your ex-spouse can work out an agreement between yourselves that suits your family better right now then I would go in that direction.
-You all know your current circumstances much better than a court order from two, three or more years ago could have.
+This means that if all else fails, then you need to go by the court order.
+As always, I would tell you that if you and your ex-spouse can work out an agreement between yourselves that suits your family better right now, then I would go in that direction.
+You all know your current circumstances much better than a court order from two, three, or more years ago could have.
 Nobody could have predicted to the extent that our lives have been changed due to the coronavirus.
-It’s everyone’s hope that these changes are temporary but we have no way of knowing.
+Everyone hopes that these changes are temporary, but we have no way of knowing.

 Let’s say that your ex-spouse had your child over the Spring Break holiday but still hasn’t returned your child home yet.
-We are now going on two months since holiday and I hope that you would have reached out to an attorney in that time.
+We are now going on two months since the holiday, and I hope that you would have reached out to an attorney at that time.
 Your ex-spouse needs to be aware that the school calendar still governs possession and visitation.
-Meaning that just because school has been cancelled for the remainder of this school year does not mean that periods of possession can be extended indefinitely.
+Meaning that just because the school has been canceled for the remainder of this school year does not mean that periods of possession can be extended indefinitely.

 What about modifying a court order during the pandemic?

-If you are petitioning for a temporary change from a court then the answer is likely to be no, regardless of whether or not something would be in the best interests of your child.
-The reason for this is that courts are not typically excited to change a court order on a temporary basis.
-Consistency and stability and important to a child and it is believed that having contact with both parents is essential to the raising of a child.
-So, an attempt to restrict time with either parent right now would be likely be met with a “no’ answer from a judge.
-If you can even get a hearing with him or her.
+If you are petitioning for a temporary change from a court, then the answer is likely to be no, regardless of whether or not something would be in the best interests of your child.
+This is because courts are not typically excited to change court order temporarily.
+Consistency and stability are important to a child, and it is believed that having contact with both parents is essential to raising a child.
+So, an attempt to restrict time with either parent right now would be likely to be met with a “no’ answer from a judge if you can even get a hearing with him or her.

 At the most, any restriction granted to you would be a minimal change to the overall possession schedule.
 Courts will only consider extreme situations, typically, when restricting visitation for a parent.
 What would probably work best is, rather than attempting to go through a family court to get your temporary modification, to negotiate with the other parent on a visitation/possession schedule that works best for your family’s needs.
-If you want to limit contact with a parent who has been sick or is caring for a sick relative then you should attempt to reach out directly to him or her and see if there can be a solution that is reachable.
+If you want to limit contact with a parent who has been sick or is caring for a sick relative, you should attempt to reach out directly to him or her and see if there can be a reachable solution.

 Emergency Temporary Orders if an agreement cannot be reached with an ex-spouse

 You can file a petition with the court for emergency temporary orders if you believe that the health and well being of your child is in immediate jeopardy due to the coronavirus pandemic (or for any other reason).
-Your attorney will ask you to draft an affidavit that will be attached to the petition which details the reasons why you are requesting the modification.
+Your attorney will ask you to draft an affidavit attached to the petition, which details why you are requesting the modification.
 An affidavit is a sworn statement under oath.
-If the judge grants your petition then an emergency temporary order allowing you the relief that you are seeking.
+If the judge grants your petition, then an emergency temporary order allowing you the relief that you are seeking.

-Keep in mind that if your child is being wrongfully withheld from you by the other parent then you do not need to file a modification lawsuit.
-The correct pleading that you would need to file with the family court is an enforcement of your current possession/visitation orders.
+Keep in mind that if your child is wrongfully withheld from you by the other parent, then you do not need to file a modification lawsuit.
+The correct pleading you would need to file with the family court is the enforcement of your current possession/visitation orders.
 You would ask the court to hold your ex-spouse accountable for violating its orders.
-This is something different than a modification case where you are asking the court to institute new orders and to basically throw the old orders into the trash can.
+This is different from a modification case where you ask the court to institute new orders and basically throw the old orders into the trash can.

 What to do when you are being denied visitation time wrongfully?

 You cannot file an enforcement suit before your visitation or possession opportunities have been denied.
-Simply anticipating that a denial will occur and then filing your enforcement suit before the denial occurs is not going to result in a successful outcome for you with the judge.
+Simply anticipating that denial will occur and then filing your enforcement suit before the denial will not result in a successful outcome for you with the judge.

-The first thing that a person would need to do in this situation is show up to the pick up/drop off location which is stated in your court order.
-Many times, for example, if it is a McDonald’s restaurant I would recommend that clients make a purchase at the restaurant just to get a receipt showing that you were at the pre-ordered location on time and ready to receive your child.
+The first thing that a person would need to do in this situation is showing up to the pick up/drop off location, which is stated in your court order.
+Many times, for example, if it is a McDonald’s restaurant, I would recommend that clients purchase at the restaurant to get a receipt showing that you were at the pre-ordered location on time and ready to receive your child.

-Once you have been denied your possession/visitation by your ex-spouse then it would be time to consider hiring an attorney to file your enforcement lawsuit.
+Once your ex-spouse has denied you your possession/visitation, then it would be time to consider hiring an attorney to file your enforcement lawsuit.
 You do not have to hire a lawyer to file an enforcement lawsuit, keep in mind.
-However, given the complex nature of the case as well as how precise you need to be in drafting the document it would be a good idea to do so.
+However, given the complex nature of the case and how precise you need to be in drafting the document, it would be a good idea to do so.

-Many parents will request in their petition to have some additional time added onto their court ordered possession schedule in order to compensate them for the missed time.
+Many parents will request in their petition to have some additional time added to their court-ordered possession schedule to compensate them for the missed time.
 You may even be able to negotiate with your ex-spouse before going to see a judge and reach a solution without having to appear before the court.

 Holding your ex-spouse accountable for their actions is another key purpose of the enforcement lawsuit.
 You would be asking the judge to hold your ex-spouse in contempt of court.
 A contempt finding is one in which a judge can determine that your ex-spouse violated a court order- either an order that was contained within the written possession order or another rule set forth by the court.
 Monetary fines or even jail time are possible punishments for contempt findings made against your ex-spouse.